ellmau snow report

 Returning from the SkiWelt at the end of the day means reaching the top of the Hartkaiser, which can be achieved by taking the succession of lifts on the "sunny side" to traverse across from Scheffau, or the route down past the Tanzboden chairlift to the base of the Kaiserexpress chairlift.

-On the other side of the valley from the base station of the Hartkaiser train is the two-seater Hausberg chairlift, which leads into the Going ski area.
+On the other side of the valley from the base station of the Hartkaiser gondola is the two-seater Hausberg chairlift, which leads into the Going ski area.
 A blue run traverses around and eventually joins onto the main run down to the base of the Astberg chair on the outskirts of Going.

 The runs on the Astberg have an interesting "old school" feel to them, as opposed to the flattening and grading of runs which has taken place in many Austrian areas, especially the narrower red back down to Ellmau.
 However this also means that this particular connecting run may be intimidating for nervous intermediates in poor conditions.